openPMD/openPMD-api/docs/source/backends/adios2.rst

 .. warning::

   The ADIOS2 backend may also use attributes to encode openPMD groups (ref. "group table").
-  The ``adios.attribute_writing_ranks`` key also applies to those attributes, i.e. also group creation must be treated as collective then (at least on the specified ranks).
+  The ``adios2.attribute_writing_ranks`` key also applies to those attributes, i.e. also group creation must be treated as collective then (at least on the specified ranks).

 Experimental group table feature
 --------------------------------